This is my soap dispenser. There are many others like it but this one is mine.

 And once it’s empty there are a few goodies to look for inside the pumps of these things:

 The hard plastic balls are very nice and shiny (not as in this picture, I stuffed it in a hole in my tabletop so it wouldn’t move during the picture).
-I collect them for fun and maybe someday I will have enough to make a bracelet for my girlfriend ;)
+I collect them for fun and maybe someday I will have enough to make a bracelet or something ;)

 The stainless steel spring in these things is of good interest to me.
 I have a decent collection of hardware parts scavenged from all the electronic items I dismantled over the years (and I began it early).
 Mainly printers and photocopiers.
 In this case I was searching through my compression springs collection for a pair that would be around 1 cm long and with enough strength to be used for the freewheel of the small bandsaw I’m building.
 It turns out that I used one of the springs from my dismantled soapo dispenserz.
 Kthx.